tonymans33/microservices-rabbitmq/README.md

 ## 🎯 Project Overview

 This project is a **comprehensive microservices learning platform** that demonstrates modern distributed system patterns using multiple technology stacks.
-It showcases event-driven architecture, inter-service communication, and containerization best practices.
+It showcases event-driven architecture, inter-service communication, containerization best practices, and modern API design with both REST and GraphQL endpoints.

 ### ✨ Key Features